 Visitors traveling with stock would continue to have access to most trails in the parks, with some trails reserved for hiker use only.
-The combined length of trails open to hiker or backpacker traffic only (i.e., closed to stock) would increase by approximately 30 miles over current conditions.
+The combined length of trails open to hiker or backpacker traffic only (i.e., closed to stock) would increase by approximately 25 miles over current conditions.
+Off-trail stock travel would continue to be allowed in four areas of the parks: on the Monarch Divide, in the Roaring River area, on the Hockett Plateau, and along the western side of the Kern River watershed south from the Chagoopa Plateau.
 Stock access and grazing would be constrained primarily by ecological parameters, with a limited number of new restrictions adopted to provide for visitor safety and to accommodate social values (e.g., scenic and aesthetic values).
 Grazing would be managed to optimize protection of natural and cultural resources while allowing visitors traveling with stock access to forage for their animals.
 Recognizing that the opportunity to observe and experience ungrazed meadows is of value to many park visitors, a selection of meadows along popular travel routes would be closed to grazing.

 To meet the objectives of this alternative, commercial services would be retained at levels similar to alternative 1 (no-action / status quo) in most locations.
 Commercial services would be reduced in some of the most frequently visited areas and in some areas with particularly sensitive resources.
 More types of commercial services could be permitted to support a range of recreational opportunities consistent with the objectives of this alternative.
-Commercial services would be allowed to the extent necessary to provide opportunities for visitors of diverse abilities and interests to engage in a variety of wilderness activities that are proper for realizing the public purposes of wilderness.
+Commercial services would be allowed to the extent necessary to provide opportunities for visitors of diverse abilities and interests to engage in a variety of wilderness activities that are proper for realizing the public purposes of wilderness (i.e., recreational, scenic, scientific, educational, conservation, and historical use, per §4(b) of the Wilderness Act).